Command line interfaces

 : If set toTrue

 the command will be run in a pseudo-terminal.
-If you want to enable this or not, depends on the command you are running.
+Whether you want to enable this or not depends on the command you are running.
 Here is a good explanation of when/why you should use it.echo

 : If set toTrue